luccarallovander/LLM-Classifier-of-Political-Texts/README.md

-# 🧭 LLM Classifier of Political Texts
+# LLM Classifier of Political Texts

 This project was conducted as part of my MSc Thesis.
-I trained and evaluated a series of large language models (LLMs) to classify European political parties along ideological dimensions using (a) **structured metadata** from the Manifesto Project Database (MPDS) and (b) **full-text party manifestos** over time.
+I trained and evaluated a series of large language models (LLMs) to classify European political parties along ideological dimensions using (a) structured metadata from the Manifesto Project Database (MPDS) and (b) full-text party manifestos over time.
 The result is a reproducible panel of ideology scores and party classifications suitable for downstream causal analyses.

 ---

-## 🧩 Overview
+##  Overview

-This project combines **computational political science** and **machine learning** to map the ideological evolution of European political parties.
-Using metadata and full-text manifestos from the **Manifesto Project**, I build and benchmark a multi-modal pipeline that compares LLMs (OpenAI, Gemini, Mistral) on their ability to:
+Using metadata and full-text manifestos from the Manifesto Project, I build and benchmark a multi-modal pipeline that compares LLMs (OpenAI, Gemini, Mistral) on their ability to:
 1. Classify parties by ideology and family; and
 2. Generate continuous ideology scores for longitudinal causal analysis.

-The resulting dataset supports comparative studies of **nationalism, populism, and ideological shifts** across Europe from 1945–present.
+The resulting dataset supports comparative studies of nationalism, populism, and ideological shifts across Europe from 1945–present.

 ---

-## 🧠 Skills Used
+## Skills Used

 - LLM-based classification of tabular data (OpenAI, Gemini 2.5 Pro, Mistral 7B Instruct, GPT-3.5-Turbo fine-tuned)
 - LLM-based text classification (NLP)